 If you agree with this definition of Obesity versus overweight then we can move on.

-Much like for humans, the seemingly inoffensive Obesity is one of the most serious health problems that dogs get.
-As many as 40% of domestic dogs suffer from Obesity and concurrent ailments like Pancreatitis (see 5), although almost all cases are preventable.
+Much like for people, the seemingly inoffensive Obesity is one of the most serious health problems that dogs get:

 Who suffers from Obesity

 What is wrong with the diet to cause Obesity?